Irish Soda Bread Muffins

 - Granulated Sugar: Sweetens the muffins and adds moisture.

-- Caraway Seeds: Add a unique flavor and aroma, characteristic of traditional Irish soda bread.
+- Caraway Seeds: Add a unique flavor, characteristic of traditional Irish soda bread.

 - Egg: Binds the ingredients together and provides structure to the muffins.